 A common question people tend to ask themselves when deciding whether or not to pursue a college degree is, “Can I succeed without college?”

-To make this decision, it is important to know what you envision for your future career, the range of skills you would need to succeed, and the life experiences you would need to get there.
-The combination of all of these elements will inform whether or not time in college would benefit your professional journey.
+To make this decision, it is important to know what you envision for your future career and the range of skills and life experiences you would need to get there.
+The combination of all of these elements will inform whether or not college would benefit your professional journey.

-If your ideal career cannot be pursued without some sort of higher education, there is little doubt that a college degree will provide the necessary resources to succeed in that chosen profession.
-As mentioned above, the amount of people with a bachelor’s degree or higher has significantly increased, making a bachelor’s more of a necessity.
+As mentioned above, the amount of people with a bachelor’s degree or higher has significantly increased, making a bachelor’s more of a necessity than an option.
 This is why, for many people, earning a college degree is important to their success in today’s job market.

 Let’s look at the benefits of earning a bachelor’s degree, and how your personal educational goals and lifestyle choices should be considered in making this major decision.

 Having a bachelor’s degree opens up rewarding opportunities that might have otherwise been inaccessible.
-For example, college graduates see 57 percent more job opportunities than non-graduates.
+For example, college graduates see 57% more job opportunities than non-graduates.
 A degree enables you to qualify for these additional opportunities and offers you more flexibility in where you choose to work.

-Not only are there more jobs available to degree holders than high school graduates, but the existing jobs are also more accessible.
-According to a government report focused on job market analytics, the total number of job postings requiring a bachelor’s degree from 2019 to 2022 reached nearly 98.5 million.
+According to a government report focused on job market analytics, the total number of job postings requiring a bachelor’s degree from 2019 to 2022 reached nearly 98.5 million, with many of these job postings appearing online.

 For job seekers, these online job postings are a primary tool for finding and applying to available roles.
-While more than 80 percent of all job openings for workers with a bachelor’s degree or higher are advertised online, only 50 percent of jobs requiring a high school diploma are posted online, making it harder for these workers to connect with prospective employers.
+While more than 80% of all job openings for workers with a bachelor’s degree or higher are advertised online, only 50% of jobs requiring a high school diploma are posted online, making it harder for these workers to connect with prospective employers.

 Pursuing a college education also expands your access to opportunities by connecting you to a lifelong network of colleagues, advisors, professors, and mentors.
 Over the course of your career, this network can open doors and connect you to industry leaders with whom you can share ideas and explore new ventures.